MotD Free Streaming – Direct from the BBC

 There are of course lots of ways to enjoy the Premiership coverage online irrespective of which country you are in.
-Last year I watched the Manchester derby on Indian TV in a bar in Goa.
-However for most British Premiership fans there’s something more enjoyable about watching it with familiar commentators from UK TV.
+Last year I watched the full show including the Manchester derby on Indian TV in a bar in Goa.
+This was streamed live via a broadcaster called Star TV who at that time had rights to all Premier League matches.
+This however for most British Premiership fans there’s something more enjoyable about watching it with familiar commentators on Match of the Day from UK TV.
 Unfortunately for most of these you have to be in the United Kingdom to watch, and Match of the Day (or MotD) is no exception.

-Fortunately there is a workaround as you can see in the following section and video demonstration –
+Fortunately, there is a workaround as you can see in the following section and video demonstration –

-How to Watch MotD in Europe
+How to Watch MotD Online Anywhere

 As you can see when the site is first accessed, the non-UK IP address is easily detected.
-However by using a connection to a VPN you can hide your real location.
+However, by using a connection to a VPN you can hide your real location.
 When connected the BBC will only see the address of the VPN server which as long as it’s located in the UK will grant full access.
 It means you can actually watch BBC iPlayer from anywhere.

 Many millions of people, use these VPN services to access all sorts of resources which are blocked by location.
 Virtually every major media site for example, uses this ‘geo-blocking’ technology to restrict access to certain locations.
-Mostly they restrict access to the domestic market although it’s likely this will increase to include different locations and even demographics.by
+Mostly they restrict access to the domestic market although it’s likely this will increase to include different locations and even demographics.